Anal Sex Safety: What to Know

 • Oral contact with the anus can put both partners at risk for hepatitis, herpes, HPV, and other infections.

-Other ways to stay safe include:
+Ways to stay safe during anal sex include:

 • Clean well before you have sex.
 An enema, or anal douche, can flush you out.
 Make sure you ask your doctor before giving yourself an enema to be sure you’re doing so safely.